archedark/vibe-watchdog/README.md

 **Keep in Mind:**
 *   **Requires Simple Code Change:** You need to install a library and add ~5 lines of code to your project.
 *   **Scene-Only Scope:** It *only* sees objects added to the specific THREE.js scene you tell it about.
-It cannot see objects managed elsewhere in your code (like UI elements in HTML, data in separate arrays, or detached objects) unless you manually register them (an advanced option).
+It cannot see objects managed elsewhere in your code (like UI elements in HTML, data in separate arrays, or detached objects).

 ### 🛠 Setup (Local Development / Testing)